 How to clean your solar panels

-The best method for cleaning your panels is to use a small amount of dish soap and warm water.
+The best method for cleaning your panels is to use a small amount of mild soap and warm water.
 Use a soft sponge, or cloth to avoid scratching or damaging the glass.
-A common household glass cleaner like Windex is also appropriate, but avoid other strong cleaning fluids that may leave streaks.
+It’s also best to avoid strong cleaning fluids that may leave streaks.
 In most circumstances, spraying your panels with a hose or garden nozzle set to low-pressure will do the trick.

 To rinse your panels, use a bucket of fresh water or a hose with the water pressure set to low.
 You can also use a squeegee to remove excess water.
 Keep in mind that it is never safe to use a pressure washer on solar panels.